wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    https://www.pdq.com/blog/secure-password-with-powershell-encrypting-credentials-part-1/

+   NOTE: There is no CLI Bash equivalent for this.

 1. The value of $securePasswords can now be saved in a file which exports an environment variable.
 You still should not hard-code encryption keys in code so that it can be cracked over a long period of time by powerful computers.

 1. To unencrypted secret (under the same account) within a sample command: